-Tip #1 for buying in a seller's market: Envision and manifest your new home
+Tip #1: Envision and manifest your new home

 If you know that you’d love to live in an area that has hiking trails within strolling distance, take a drive out to communities like Turtle Creek in Concord.
 If being close to shops and eateries is more your pace, take BART out to Downtown Walnut Creek.
 All this is to say, physically go to the communities and truly envision yourself living there.
 While you’re in these communities, pick up local magazines or hiking maps from the East Bay Regional Parks District.
 When you get home from your neighborhood tours, dig into these materials and physically put them together.

 As important as location is, the home’s layout, bedroom and bathroom count, and lot size may matter more to you.
 Dig into magazines such as Dwell or Better Homes & Gardens and clip out images of what you envision your next home will look like.
 Now for the fun part; put all these images and trail clippings together to create a vision board.